graalvm/workshops/vscode-tools-for-micronaut/README.md

 Then search for and run, `Micronaut Launch: Create Micronaut Project`.

-The wizard will walk you through the proces of creating a Micronuat application.
+The wizard will walk you through the process of creating a Micronuat application.
 You will need to create an application with the following properties:

 * Version 4.6.1
 * Application Type: Micronaut Application